otherjoel/spacemacs-config/README.md

 💾🚀 Spacemacs configuration files and layers for the kinds of things I do: Racket, Pollen, Markdown and web development.

+(I don’t maintain this repo any more; as soon as I got them working to this level, I [started over with Doom Emacs][3].)

 These files [go][1] in `~/.spacemacs.d`.
 See also the value in `dotspacemacs-configuration-layer-path`.